-The water absorbs the heat being produced by the engine and cools it down, so that it does not heat up to a temperature which can melt the metals in the engine and lock it up.
+The water absorbs the heat being produced by the engine and cools it down so that it does not heat up to a temperature that can melt the metals in the engine and lock it up.

-If the engine runs to hot it can lock up.
-If the engine runs to cold, it can produce condensation and create water build up in the crankcase and in the oil.
+If the engine runs too hot it can lock up.
+If the engine runs too cold, it can produce condensation and create water build-up in the crankcase and in the oil.
 Thus, also giving the potential to lock up the engine.

 It is crucial that it runs at a certain temperature to avoid either of these conditions, which is the job of the thermostat!